gwyndurbridge/CITS3002-Blockchain-Project/README.md

 - 'change': int
 - 'signature':string

-# Block
+# Block (dict with 'header' and 'body' keys)
-Header:
+Header (dict with these keys):
 - prevBlockHash
 - timeStamp
+- processingTime
 - difficultyTarget
-- merkle root
+- merkleRoot
 - nonce

-Body:
+Body (dict with hash as key to transactions):
-- hash : transaction
+- {hash : transaction}

 # Blockchain
 Array of blocks.
 Each block is a dict with 'header' and 'body' keys.